VarunKothlapuram/sql-data-warehouse-project/README.md

 ## 📁 Project Structure

-SQL-Data-Warehouse-Project/
+Data-Warehouse-Project/
+│
-├── 0-Datasets/             # Raw CSV files (ERP & CRM)
+├── 0-Datasets/                         # Raw datasets used for the project (ERP and CRM data) │
+├── documents/                        # Project documentation and architecture details │   ├── data_architecture.png           # Draw.io file shows the project's architecture
+│   ├── data_integration.png            # Draw.io file shows how the data files are related
+│   ├── data_models.png                 # Draw.io file for data models (star schema)
-├── documents/                 # Diagrams & metadata
+│   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
-├── 2-DDL & ETL Scripts/    # Modular ETL scripts (bronze/silver/gold)
+│   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
+│
+├── Scripts/                # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
-├── 3-Tests/                # Data quality and validation scripts
+├── tests/                            # Test scripts and quality files │
-├── 4-Analytics/            # Analytical SQL views & KPIs
-├── README.md               # Project documentation
+├── README.md                           # Project overview and instructions
-└── LICENSE                 # License information
+├── LICENSE                             # License information for the repository

 ---